John-AMiller/Projects/TurtleBot3-Burger.md

 First autonomus drive 8/03/23
 Added camera 8/06/23
-Discovered ROS Kinetic had more capability with TB3-B so switched to UBUNTU 16.04 and ROS Kinetic 8/10/23
+Discovered ROS Kinetic had more capability with TB3-B so switched to UBUNTU 16.04 and ROS Kinetic 8/10/23 Started using Machine Learning in Gazebo for Obstical Detection and Avoidance 8/14/23